 This program will help you get fix and overcome back and hip pain.
 So if you’re a crossfitter, a powerlifter, a bodybuilder or someone lifting weights, squatting, etc., check out this program.
 Do all the exercises and then check in with us about some of the more advanced things about what to do when you’re doing you’re olympic lifting, squatting and things like that.

-Can I continue my exercise program while I do the FAI Fix?
+Can I continue my normal exercise regimen while I do the FAI Fix?

 That depends.
 If your exercise or workout program makes things worse, you should consider backing off your exercise or or modify the exercises that irritate your hips or back.
-At that stage, you would focus on this program that we designed for you for a period of time and see what happens after a few weeks.
+Focus your time and attention on retraining your hips so you aren’t hobbled with pain first – then worry about your normal exercise regimen.